101 Unhealthiest Habits on the Planet

 The low-fat craze of the 1980s has yet to fully abate, even after "low-fat" processed foods were revealed to the ultimate dietary Trojan horse: When manufacturers took out the fat, they often replaced it with added sugar and carbs that fail to fill you up, making you ultimately consume more calories.

-Recommendation: Fat, consumed in proper amounts, doesn't make you fat.
+The Remedy Rx: Fat, consumed in proper amounts, doesn't make you fat.
 Too many calories make you fat, and low-fat foods may just leave you hungry.
 Come home from your next shopping trip with satiating "good" fats, fatty fish, olive oil, nuts and avocados.

 You're Not Getting An Annual Flu Shot

 The flu carries serious risks as we get older.
 Adults over 65 are more likely to experience fatal flu complications, including heart attacks.
 "Many individuals are unaware that their risk of a heart attack increases by up to 10 times in the days and weeks after an acute flu infection," says Allen J. Taylor, MD, Chair of Cardiology at the MedStar Heart and Vascular Institute.
 "The flu shot reduces heart attack risk."
 One 2018 study found a flu shot can cut that risk by up to 20 percent, and offer similar protection against a stroke.